Early Bird is a child care and early childhood education program for 2-year-old children.

-Exciting changes made for the 20-21 School Year!
+Exciting changes are being made for the upcoming 21-22 School Year!

 This is a free program for low-income families.
-An investment of $13,875 will be made in the care and education of each child.
-This will be our first classroom for 2-year-olds as we begin the process of expanding our continuum of care to the younger siblings of students enrolled in our Head Start Program.
+An investment of $6,250 will be made in the care and education of each child.
+This is our first classroom for 2-year-olds as we begin the process of expanding our continuum of care to the younger siblings of students enrolled in our Head Start Program.

-The program will follow Early Head Start Performance Standards and FL Early Learning and Development Standards.
-The enriched sensory environment of the Early Bird classroom will give toddlers the chance to learn about the world through touch, sight, sound, taste and smell.
+The program follows Early Head Start Performance Standards and FL Early Learning and Development Standards.
+The enriched sensory environment of the Early Bird classroom gives toddlers the chance to learn about the world through touch, sight, sound, taste and smell.
 The philosophy is teaching through caregiving.

 The classroom is located at our St. Helen’s Head Start Center, 3550 41st Street in Gifford.
 The program follows the 42-week school year schedule to coincide with the Head Start and public school schedule.
 Hours are Monday-Friday from 8:00 AM to 2:45 PM.

 Until such time as we are able to secure Early Head Start funding, the Early Bird Program will be locally/privately funded.
-Funders for the 20-21 school year include: The Educational Foundation of America, Grand Harbor Community Outreach, Hauser Family Foundation, Indian River County Children’s Services Advisory Committee, John’s Island Community Service League, PNC Foundation, and United Way of Indian River County.
+Funders include The Educational Foundation of America, Grand Harbor Community Outreach, Hauser Family Foundation – Pat & Skip Hauser, Indian River County Children’s Services Advisory Committee, John’s Island Community Service League, PNC Foundation, and United Way of Indian River County.

 Children must be 2 by September 1.